askdanish144/RankMax-seo-service-landing-page/README.md

 - **Vanilla JavaScript** for interactive elements

 ---
 ## 💡 Using This Repo

-⚠️ This is a client project.
-All rights to the design, content, and branding are owned by **Revenue Tech Solutions LLC**.
-This repository is shared strictly for **portfolio and demonstration purposes**.
-Please **do not reuse, redistribute, or replicate** without proper permission.

-### Want a similar website?

-You can adapt the structure and idea for your own business by:
-1. Cloning the repository
-2. Replacing branding, content, and visual assets
-3. Updating links and contact details
-4. Deploying to your preferred hosting platform

----
-## 💡 Using This Repo

 This repo is intended solely for portfolio and educational purposes.
 Please give credit if you reference or reuse the code